gwendall/way.js/README.md

 </div>
 ```

-**[way-scope-break]**
+**[way-scope-break] attribute**
 Breaks a scope chain.
 All the child elements of this one will have no scope set.

 ```javascript
 way.set("someScope", { with: { something: "hello" }})